Harmandeeep2312/airBnb-Clone-WanderLust/README.md

-🏡 WanderLust – Full-Stack Rental Web Application
+# 🏡WanderLust – Full-Stack Rental Web Application

 A full-stack stay rental platform inspired by Airbnb, built with Node.js, Express, MongoDB, EJS, and Bootstrap 5.
 The application enables users to sign up, log in, create listings, upload images, and explore properties with map integration.

-✨ Features
+# ✨ Features

 ✅ User Authentication & Authorization – Secure login and signup using session-based auth.
 ✅ Add, Edit, Delete Listings – Authenticated users can manage their rental properties.